jameshtwose/react-website/public/mdFiles/bio.md

 ### Biography
 Data Scientists are people who use data to solve problems.
-They are the people who are able to extract insights from data and use the
+They are the people who are able to extract insights from data and use the insights to make decisions.
+Data Scientists are the people who are able to use data to solve problems.
+They are the people who are able to extract insights from data and use the insights to make decisions.